EMOD-Hub/emodpy-workflow/docs/how_to/how_to_ingest_form.md

 Steps:

 1. Add or delete Data Channel entries.
-2. Select or deselect (deselecting means set to: **--select--**) the corresponding scaling type.
-Scaling means the data channel scales with population (e.g. a population count) and Non-scaling means it does not (e.g. a population fraction).
+2. Select the corresponding scaling type from the dropdown menus for the modified entries.
+Scaling means the data channel scales with population (for example, a population count) and Non-scaling means it does not (for example, a population fraction).
+A value of **--select--** is blank.
 3. Click the above button.

-Any observational data sheets that were specified that did previously exist will be created, and any that are no longer specified will be deleted.
+Any observational data sheets that were specified that did previously exist will be created, and any that were removed (no longer specified) will be deleted.
+The above button will create and/or remove observational data sheets to ensure full consistency.

 ## How to generate or recreate an observation data sheet data entry grid